andrejpadilha2/seazone_case/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc. Final report is here.
+    ├── reports            <- Final report.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── figures        <- Figures used to analyze and create the report.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
+    │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- All scripts
     │   │
     │   │
+    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualization  <- Empty
+    │
     │
     └──